 Demonstrations Dominate Vienna Ball

-Even without the demonstrations, the Opera Ball 2000 has suffered from Austria’s political isolation and internal dissent, resulting from the coalition between the conservative People’s Party of Chancellor Wolfgang Schuessel and the Freedom Party, directed by Joerg Haider.
+Even without the demonstration, the Opera Ball 2000 has suffered from Austria’s political isolation and internal dissent, resulting from the coalition between the conservative People’s Party of Chancellor Wolfgang Schuessel and the Freedom Party.

-Earlier this week, Haider stepped down as the party head, but he remains on the board of directors and is considered to be in charge, as before.
+Earlier this week, Haider stepped down as Freedom Party head, but he remains on the board of directors and is considered to be in charge, as before.

 Freedom Party participation in the coalition has resulted in sanctions against Austria by fellow EU nations and other countries.